brianium/yoose/README.md

 **use-case?**

-Check if the given value implements the `yoose.core/UseCase` protocol
+Check if the given value implements the `brianium.yoose/UseCase` protocol

 ```clojure
 (use-case? value)
 ```

-For more information - see the [spec](https://github.com/brianium/yoose/blob/master/src/yoose/spec.clj)
+For more information - see the [spec](https://github.com/brianium/yoose/blob/master/src/brianium/yoose/spec.clj)

-##yoose.async
+## brianium.yoose.async

-Provides a `core.async` implementation of the `yoose.core/UseCase` protocol.
+Provides a `core.async` implementation of the `brianium.yoose/UseCase` protocol.

 **make-use-case**